+As marijuana business attorneys, we know there is a lot of lingo in the industry.
+In this post, we hope to help you get a better grasp on some of the marijuana industry jargon.
 Here are some useful definitions to help get you through the confusing and convoluted laws and conversation around marijuana in America:

-- Cannabis: cannabis sativa, the Latin name for the plant that, in certain variations, is considered either marijuana or hemp
+Cannabis sativa, the Latin name for the plant that, in certain variations, is considered either marijuana or hemp

-- Marijuana: a legal term of art for cannabis plants and products that has 0.3% THC by dry weight; commonly outside the legal context, marijuana is understood to be the variety of cannabis that gets you high due to its THC content
+A legal term of art for cannabis plants and products that has 0.3% THC by dry weight; commonly outside the legal context, marijuana is understood to be the variety of cannabis that gets you high due to its THC content

-- Hemp: cannabis with less than 0.3% THC; commonly used in industrial and other purposes
+Cannabis with less than 0.3% THC; commonly used in industrial and other purposes

-- Cannabinoid: the entire class of compounds that are extracted from cannabis plants.
+The entire class of compounds that are extracted from cannabis plants.
 Tetrahydrocannabinol (THC) and cannabidiol (CBD) are the most commonly known and used cannabinoids.

 Tetrahydrocannabinol, the most famous cannabinoid; known for its psychoactive qualities.
 This is what makes marijuana a Schedule I drug

-- CBD: cannabidiol, a cannabinoid gaining in popularity for a variety of uses in health and beauty products; while not psychoactive in any way, it is still listed in the federal Controlled Substances Act, but as a Schedule V drug.
+Cannabidiol, a cannabinoid gaining in popularity for a variety of uses in health and beauty products; while not psychoactive in any way, it is still listed in the federal Controlled Substances Act, but as a Schedule V drug.
 Schedule V drugs have some demonstrated medical value and the least potential for abuse or addiction.

-- Acts/Statutes: laws passed by Congress through the regular process of voting on a bill (a proposed law); rules and regulations are based on acts
+Laws passed by Congress through the regular process of voting on a bill (a proposed law); rules and regulations are based on acts

-- Rules/Regulations: explanations and applications of laws written by executive agencies; these are basically how an agency is going to interpret and enforce a law passed by Congress; by definition, they are subordinate to laws and can be found by courts to be improper for a number of reasons (such as incorrect procedure, interpretation that exceeds the bounds set by the law itself)
+Explanations and applications of laws written by executive agencies; these are basically how an agency is going to interpret and enforce a law passed by Congress; by definition, they are subordinate to laws and can be found by courts to be improper for a number of reasons (such as incorrect procedure, interpretation that exceeds the bounds set by the law itself)